Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Related Work

 Generalizable person re-identification was initially studied in \cite{yi2014deep,Hu2014Cross}, where direct cross-dataset evaluation was proposed to benchmark algorithms.
 With advancements in deep learning, this task has gained increasing attention in recent years.
-For example, Song et al. \cite{song2019generalizable} proposed a domain-invariant mapping network with a meta-learning pipeline for generalizable person re-identification.
-Jia et al. \cite{jia2019frustratingly} adopted both instance and feature normalization to alleviate both style and content variances across datasets for improved generalizability.
+For example, Song et al. \cite{song2019generalizable} proposed a domain-invariant mapping network with a meta-learning pipeline.
+Jia et al. \cite{jia2019frustratingly} adopted both instance and feature normalization to alleviate both style and content variances across datasets.
 Zhou et al. proposed a new backbone network called OSNet \cite{Zhou2019-OSNet}, and further demonstrated its advantages in generalizing deep models \cite{Zhou2019-OSNet}.
-Qian et al. proposed a deep leader-based multi-scale attention architecture (MuDeep) for person re-identification, with improved cross-dataset performance \cite{Qian2020-MuDeep}.
-Jin et al. proposed a style normalization and restitution module for generalizable person re-identification, which shows good generalizability \cite{Jin2020-SNR}.
+Jin et al. proposed a style normalization and restitution module, which shows good generalizability \cite{Jin2020-SNR}.
 Yuan et al. proposed an adversarial domain-invariant feature learning network (ADIN), which explicitly learns to separate identity-related features from challenging variations \cite{Yuan2020-ADIN}.
 Zhuang et al. proposed a camera-based batch normalization (CBN) method for domain-invariant representation learning \cite{Zhuang2020-CBN}.
 Recently, meta-learning has also been shown to be effective for learning generalizable models.
 For example, Zhao et al. proposed memory-based multi-source meta-learning (M$^3$L) for generalizing to unseen domains \cite{zhao2021learning}.
 Choi et al. proposed the MetaBIN algorithm for meta-training the batch-instance normalization nettwork \cite{choi2021meta-bin}.
 Bai et al. proposed a dual-meta generalization network and a large-scale dataset called Person30K for person re-identification \cite{bai2021person30k}.
 In addition to the above, Wang et al. proposed a large-scale synthetic person re-identification dataset, called RandPerson, and proved that models learned from synthesized data generalize well to real-world datasets \cite{Wang2020-RandPerson}.
-Following this, Zhang et al. proposed the UnrealPerson dataset for annotation-free person re-identification \cite{zhang2021unrealperson}.